Mattehub/IK_MMs/README.md

 Welcome!

-Here you can find data and code for the tutorial of the Rainbow Course Higher-order phenomena in complex systems with a special focus on the brain: an hands-on experience, given by  Mar and Matteo at IK 2024
+Here you can find data and code for the tutorial of the Rainbow Course $\textbf{Higher-order phenomena in complex systems with a special focus on the brain: an hands-on experience}$, given by  Mar and Matteo at IK 2024